Virtual Reality Viewers

 Please remember your TrueTour® is designed to be shared directly to the consumer’s smart phone or device.
 As you share the VR experience in your booth be sure to always offer to send the same experience to the consumer’s phone.
 Using your TrueTour® share icon, you can text and email your TrueTour® constantly to your booth visitors’ phones, which empowers them not only to explore all of your content later but also to share it with others.

-Using VR for great PR
+Using VR for On-and-offsite Presentations

 Private event facilities can benefit greatly by using VR during site tours.
 When touring a potential customer through your facility, generally the space is not set up for an event similar to the one your customer is dreaming about.
 By presenting a 360° VR experience or immersive MatterPort VR experience, you are able to show this same space in its perfection – set up for a beautiful event – and invite the viewer to meander and tour to his or her delight.